 And death, as it does to all men, finally came to President Jomo Kenyatta two years later this week.
 Instead of his signature rallying call, Harambee! incoherence saw him end his last public speech in Mombasa with ‘Amen’

 Never mind he always had an ambulance and a battalion of nurses carrying camouflaged medical oxygen cylinders, but for strange reasons were hardly engaged to check on him, according to Njiru.

-The mastermind of the 1982 coup attempt hailed from a village of coup plotters in Luo Nyanza By GW Ngari Editor-at-Large @UndercoverKe He was just 26 when Kenyan men are clueless about life.
-But at that age, Hezekiah Ochuka, a Senior Private in the Kenya Air Force, the second lowest rank, knew he wanted to […]
+The mastermind of the August 1, 1982 coup attempt hailed from a village of coup plotters in Luo Nyanza By GW Ngari Editor-at-Large @UndercoverKe He was just 26 when Kenyan men are drinking low-life spirits, placing soccer bets.
+But at that age, Hezekiah Ochuka, a Senior Private in the Kenya Air Force, the second lowest […]

 Mzee Jomo Kenyatt’s son was among traitors who castrated Mau Mau suspects By GW Ngari Editor-at-Large It was not uncommon to have a hot egg thrust up your butt this week in October 20, 1952.
 Kenyans celebrate it as Mashujaa Day.
 Heroes Day.
 But being a hero then could also have meant inserting a snake […]